 Organizations, including corporations, government and not-for-profit, understand the important role of strategic communications in their success.
 This course is for those who are a beginning practitioner responsible for communications, work in conjunction with the communications team within your organization, or want to better understand the valuable contributions communications can make to organizations and the community.
 What is public relations and its various elements?
 What is its strategic role and how does it fit within a broader communications context, including marketing and advertising, research, and future trends?

 This course relies on class participation and practical application of learning.

 By completion of this course, successful students will be able to:

 - Describe public relations as a key management function within any organization

 - Distinguish the role of public relations from those of marketing, advertising and journalism

-- Recognize the basic tools, techniques and activities of public relations, and be able to demonstrate some of these
+- Recognize and demonstrate the basic tools, techniques and activities of public relations

 It is recommended that students take BMC 119 Public Relations prior to enrolling in any Optional Public Relations courses.